carlosnatalino/JLT-2020-ML-Practical-Perspective/README.md

 - The implementation of the semi-supervised learning (one-class support vector machine) [in this file](training-ul-ssl-models.ipynb#Semi-supervised-learning-algorithm-(OCSVM))
 - The implementation of the unsupervised learning (DBSCAN) [in this file](training-ul-ssl-models.ipynb#Unsupervised-learning-algorithm-(DBSCAN))
 - Result analysis and plotting [in this file](plotting.ipynb)
+- The implementation and analysis of the proposed Window-based Attack Detection (WAD) [in this file](wad.ipynb)

 ![Performance results for the three ML models investigated](figures/sl_ssl_ul_performance_linear.svg)